Echidna Vs Porcupine Vs Hedgehog

 B. Porcupines: The Americas, Africa, and Eurasia

 Porcupines have a wider geographic distribution, found in the Americas, Africa, and Eurasia.
-They occupy a range of environments, from forests and woodlands to mountainous regions.
-Old World and New World porcupines, despite sharing similar characteristics, belong to different families and exhibit certain morphological differences.
+Practically speaking, they occupy a range of environments, from forests and woodlands to mountainous regions.
+Old World and New World porcupines, despite sharing similar characteristics, belong to different families and exhibit certain morphological differences Simple, but easy to overlook..

 C. Hedgehogs: Europe, Asia, and Africa